Asday/kanojo/plan/screens.md

 * Page listing, scrollable

 Details are fuzzy.
-More will become apparent after a little crawling and scraping work is donw.
+More will become apparent after a little crawling and scraping work is done.

 ### Actions